arsovskidario/Operating-Systems/README.md

 # /home = directory file for user
 # /root = home directory for root
 # /tmp = for storage of temporary files used by programs, is wiped when system is rebooted
-# /usr = programs and support fiels for user
+# /usr = programs and support files for user
 # /usr/bin = holds executable programs installed by Linux
 # /usr/local = programms not installed by Linux  distro, but are used
 # /var = where data is likely to change ( databases, emails, snap )